-In this study, malignant tissue (and normal tissue, when possible) and clinical data will be obtained from a group of exceptional responders and analyzed in detail.
+In this study, malignant tissue (and normal tissue, when possible) and clinical data were obtained from a group of exceptional responders for detailed analysis.
 The goal is to determine whether certain molecular features of the malignant tissue can predict responses to the same or similar drugs.
 The study also has an optional survey of complementary and alternative medicines, lifestyle changes, and additional medical conditions and their medications that may help to clarify the exceptional response.

-- Received a treatment in which fewer than 10% of patients had a complete response or a durable (lasting at least 6 months) partial response based on clinical trial data or extensive historical experience in the context of the patient’s tumor type.
+- Received a treatment in which fewer than 10% of patients had a complete response or a durable (lasting at least 6 months) partial response based on clinical trial data or extensive historical experience in the context of the patient’s tumor type

-- Achieved either a complete response (CR) or a partial response (PR) with duration of at least 6 months as defined by RECIST (Response Evaluation Criteria in Solid Tumors) criteria for solid tumors or response criteria as defined where RECIST is not commonly used.
+- Achieved either a complete response (CR) or a partial response (PR) with duration of at least 6 months as defined by RECIST (Response Evaluation Criteria in Solid Tumors) criteria for solid tumors or response criteria as defined where RECIST is not commonly used

-- Sustained a complete or partial response for at least three times longer than the median duration of response from literature resources for that treatment.
+- Sustained a complete or partial response for at least three times longer than the median duration of response from literature resources for that treatment

-Other requirements include:
+Other requirements included:

 - The patient, if still living, must have given appropriate consent for future research on their tumor tissue.
 If a patient is deceased, their tissue can be used for genomic analysis, unless a previous consent indicated their tissue could not be used for further research.

 - Available tumor tissue was collected prior to administration of the drug to which the exceptional response occurred.
 Ideally this would be just prior to treatment, but any prior tissue will be acceptable.
-The amount of tissue needs to be either a core biopsy or larger; fine needle aspirations will not provide enough tissue for analysis
+The amount of tissue needs to be either a core biopsy or larger; fine needle aspirations will not provide enough tissue for analysis.

 - If available, blood or other biospecimens could undergo germline (non-cancerous) genomic sequencing to help clarify if molecular abnormalities seen in tumor are also seen in normal (germline) tissue.